Icelk/clap_autocomplete/README.md

 ## 0.2.0

 - Much faster fetching of shell.
+- 20 less dependencies (removed `rayon`, which was included as part of `sysinfo` in the old shell fetch crate).
 - Better output of OS errors.
 - Status messages print to `stderr`.
 - Removed dependency on `clap`'s default features (e.g. `regex`).